 - Remember that PMP exam questions are based on PMBOK Knowledge Areas

 Attempted chapter-wise practice exam questions from Rita’s book.
 I also reviewed all my answers and compared my scores (KA wise).

 Next, I re-read the PMBOK and Rita’s book with a specific focus on Knowledge Areas that I had to improve upon.

-Created my own notes for each knowledge area for quick study and also pinned print outs of all 47 ITTOs near my study desk.
+Created my own notes for each knowledge area for quick study and also pinned print outs of ITTOs of all processes near my study desk.

 Attempted mock exams within the stipulated time limit.
 I took two 100 questions & five 200 questions = total 1200 questions.